PacktPublishing/Deep-Learning-with-PyTorch-Lightning/README.md

 **Swiftly build high-performance Artificial Intelligence (AI) models using Python**

 ## What is this book about?
-PyTorch Lightning lets researchers build their own deep learning (DL) models without having to worry about the boilerplate.
+PyTorch Lightning lets researchers build their own Deep Learning (DL) models without having to worry about the boilerplate.
 With the help of this book, you'll be able to maximize productivity for DL projects while ensuring full flexibility from model formulation through to implementation.
 You'll take a hands-on approach to implementing PyTorch Lightning models to get up to speed in no time.

 This book covers the following exciting features:
 * Customize models that are built for different datasets, model architectures, and optimizers
-* Understand how a variety of deep learning models from image recognition and time series to GANs, semi-supervised and self-supervised models can be built
+* Understand how a variety of deep learning models from image recognition and time series to GANs, Semi-supervised and Self-supervised models can be built
 * Use out-of-the-box model architectures and pre-trained models using transfer learning
 * Run and tune DL models in a multi-GPU environment using mixed-mode precisions
 * Explore techniques for model scoring on massive workloads